Personal Editor

 Personal Editor (PE) and Personal Editor II (PE2) was a text editor developed by IBM for IBM PC DOS and MS-DOS in the 1980s.
 It became popular because of its easy, fast, and programmable (custom keyboard shortcuts) user interface.

 PE influenced its successor text editors, such as Personal Editor 32, a modern 32-bit editor with a user interface based on PE2, and QE, a text editor for Linux systems.
-Personal Editor 3 (PE3) is an open source implementation for 64 bit Linux and Windows 10+ running Intel compatible processors, implemented using the SNOBOL5 programming language.

 For Asia-Pacific region, IBM Japan released a DBCS version of Personal Editor for IBM 5550 and PS/55.
-It was available in IBM's lineup over the years, although the E editor came with PC DOS since version 6.1.
+It was available in IBM's lineup over the years.